-All marks must be on the left side of the boat unless otherwise stipulated in the advance programme and repeated during the drivers meeting.
+All turning buoys must be passed to the right unless otherwise stipulated in the advance program and repeated during the drivers meeting.

 On circuits with both left and right hand turns, orange turn buoys must be for left hand turns and yellow buoys must be for right hand turns.